Qonfused/OCE-Build/docs/schema.md

 **Description**: Fix errors in early Mac OS X boot.efi images.

-Modern secure PE loaders will refuse to load `boot.efi` images from macOS 10.4 to 10.12 due to these files containing `W^{`X} errors (in all versions) and illegal overlapping sections (in 10.4 and 10.5 32-bit versions only).
+Modern secure PE loaders will refuse to load `boot.efi` images from Mac OS X 10.4 to macOS 10.12 due to these files containing `W^{`X} errors (in all versions) and illegal overlapping sections (in 10.4 and 10.5 32-bit versions only).

 This quirk detects these issues and pre-processes such images in memory, so that a modern loader will accept them.